-We are most proud that for nearly 30 years, SASE leadership has greatly increased awareness of socio-economics throughout the world.
+We are most proud that for 30 years, SASE leadership has greatly increased awareness of socio-economics throughout the world.

 SASE Founder, George Washington University